orsenthil/senthil.learntosolveit.com-deploy/posts/2022/12/25/books-courses-and-projects.rst

 This book is about American Farming.
-I couldn't complete reading it as it is a lengthy one, but the premise was America needs to take care of farmiing as a personal profession which people can care about.
-The mechanization has lead to "unsettling of america" is the point of the book.
+I couldn't complete reading it as it is a lengthy one, but the premise was America needs to take care of farming as a personal profession which people can care about.
+The mechanization has led to "unsettling of America" is the point of the book.
 I took this upon recommendation from Mr.Sridhar Venbu in a tweet.

 .. image:: https://senthil.learntosolveit.com/books2022/image5.png